petarMarticStud/Code-Sniff/README.md

     PORT=3000

 4. Launching the App
-  # To build the frontend and start the backend on http://localhost:3000:Bash# This command builds the React app and starts the Node server
+  # To build the frontend and start the backend on http://localhost:3000:
   - npm run start:unified

 🏗 System Architecture